Kill City: Reception

+Contemporaneous

-Kill City has been generally well received by critics.
+Upon its release, Kill City was generally well received by critics.
 Nick Kent of New Musical Express called it "a great album".

+Retrospective

 Mark Deming of AllMusic called the album "a minor triumph", writing: "The music is more open and bluesy than on Raw Power, and while Williamson's guitar remains thick and powerful, here he's willing to make room for pianos, acoustic guitars and saxophones, and the dynamics of the arrangements suggest a more mature approach after the claustrophobia of Raw Power".
 Martin Aston of BBC Music praised the album, calling it "Iggy's most underrated album" and one that "helped him get back to real life".

-Legacy

 The Wire placed Kill City in their list of "100 Records That Set the World on Fire (While No One Was Listening)".

 Track listing

 All songs written by Iggy Pop and James Williamson, except "Master Charge", by Williamson and Scott Thurston.